minh-hoque/ai-text-detector/README.md

-# module-ai-text-detector
+# AI Text Detector
-Module that detects if a text is AI generated
+Application that detects if a text is AI generated